ddtlabs/smartvisu-widgets/sonos/README.md

 - ~~Dynamic layout in width.~~

 **Update notes:**
 - If 99_fronthemSonosUtils.pm was replaced, then restart FHEM.
-"Reload 99_fronthemSonosUtils" could no be enough!
+"Reload 99_fronthemSonosUtils" could no be enough in some cases!

 **Change log:**
 - **1st bugfix**